Microsoft Workloads on AWS

 Finally, you will define the schedule for when the association is run.
 When configuring associations, you can choose either On Schedule or No Schedule.
 For this example, I have configured both associations to run once every hour.
 And since both associations are looking for a specific EC2 tag, Systems Manager will only process those Windows EC2 instances that are waiting for a specific AD domain join or unjoin activity to take place.
 For the domain unjoin process in particular, this allows you to maintain a clean AD environment, ensuring that your Windows EC2 instances are removed from AD.
 Had I selected No Schedule, the association would run one time.

 When configuring a schedule, you have the option to configure a CRON or rate builder.
 I chose to configure this schedule with a CRON expression, though, this can be customized to meet your environment and maintain compliance.
-To learn more about building CRON and rate expressions, visit our documentation.
+Review Reference: Cron and rate expressions for Systems Manager to learn more.

 Figure 9: Example schedule specified with a CRON expression to run every hour.